Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/ITPro/_index.md

 #### The Logon scripts

 - Once you log into the _ArcBox-Client_ VM, multiple automated scripts will open and start running.
 Unless you have overriden the `vmAutologon` parameter in the parameters-file, the VM will automatically launch the logon scripts directly after the Azure-deployment has completed without waiting for a user to manually logon.
 These scripts usually take 10-20 minutes to finish, and once completed, the script windows will close automatically.
-At this point, the deployment is complete.

   ![Screenshot showing ArcBox-Client](./automation.png)